CMSgov/dpc-static-site/common/docsV1.md

 - **Practitioner ID:** The practitioner attached to the attestation referenced by their Practitioner ID.
   - _Your Practitioner ID can be found by referencing the {id} variable in the resource object of your practitioner._

-The attestation is then included in the X-Provenance header as part of any operations which add patients to the Group resource.
+The attestation is then included in the X-Provenance header as part of any operations which add patients to the Group Resource.

 ### Example attestation for X-Provenance header